MAHDTech/nix-config/nixos/system/config/virtualisation/incus/NOTES.md

 #### Stage 4.
 (Login and configure)

 1. Access the Incus Web API and configure your client certificate.
+2. Optionally, run `./scripts/incus-hypervisors.sh --configure` script to configure some default incus settings that can't be done via preseed.

 ### Steps to destroy